 We have already potentially lost one generation.
-We cannot deny the first generation of voters who have needed to study our democracy are denied the right to use this knowledge in a General Election for at least two further years, up to a possible seven years.
-And that’s a missed opportunity.
+We cannot deny the first generation of voters who have studied our democracy the right to use this knowledge in a General Election.
+That’s a missed opportunity.

 Who supports extending the right to vote 16?

 Where can 16 year olds vote?

 16 and 17 year olds in the Isle of Man, Jersey, Guernsey, Brazil and Austria already have the vote.
 They can also vote in some elections in Germany, Malta and Norway.